GcalGit93/gcalgit93/docs/_posts/2025-10-10-Kaggle-Data-Project.md

   AND stock_code IS NOT NULL;
 ```

 Once these tables were set up, I saved them using the PSQL client facility in to "orders.csv", "products.csv", and "orders.csv" respectively.
 I went on to calculate the top spenders in SQL as well as spending frequency per customer.
-One key calculation that will be used moving forward is the "num_seconds" column that returns the average number of seconds between transactions as some numeric as opposed to an interval.
 Here is the code:

 ```sql
 -- Top Customer By Spend